 Surely internally, people would be flagging this: “Errr, peeps, this video needs to be accessible”.
 Also, this isn’t their first rodeo, accessible Super Bowl video surely is a checklist for someone?

 They even mention lyric translation features in their press release, on saying people can sing along with translations.
 However, that means you have to watch the stream but follow along on different device with the Apple Music?
 You would have to know the set list or know the song title, then switch to this and then follow the translations.
 Make that make sense in terms of user experience.
+This is a textbook example of shifting the burden of inclusion, creating more cognitive overload and uncompensated accessibility labour.

 But hold on, does anyone else remember the Rihanna Super Bowl performance where ASL interpreter Justina Miles’ performance went viral?